viblo/pymunk/docs/src/overview.rst

 Sometimes the simulation might not behave as expected.
 In extreme cases it can "blow up" and parts move anywhere without logic.

-There a a number of things to try if this happens:
+There are a number of things to try if this happens:

 * Make all the bodies of similar mass.
 It is easier for the physics engine to handle bodies with similar weight.

-* Dont let two objects with infinite mass touch each other.
+* Don't let two objects with infinite mass touch each other.

 * Make the center of gravity in the middle of shapes instead of at the edge.